 The yardage book here states “Don’t even go look over the left edge of the fairway if you are afraid of heights.”
 Against all advisements, and since I was there anyway, I just had to have a peek over the cliff.
 It was here that I came to understand where the name Pirate’s Plank came from!

 Once you do make it to the green, you will discover views that dreams are made of!
 Just a quick bit of advice, absolutely do not go long here!

 Tin Roof Rusted

 We believe that the clubhouse at Cape Kidnappers could be the greatest Clubhouse in the business!
-Simple in its design, the clubhouse is the cosiest clubhouse we have ever been to.
+Simple in its design, the clubhouse is the coziest clubhouse we have ever been to.
 Made from natural materials, it effortlessly blends into the landscape.
-We especially liked the roof that was made from two coloured corrugated metal, a style similar to many of the homes in New Zealand.
+We especially liked the roof that was made from two colored corrugated metal, a style similar to many of the homes in New Zealand.

-After our round, we took our time exploring the inside and found many of our favourite golf brands in the well-appointed pro-shop.
+After our round, we took our time exploring the inside and found many of our favorite golf brands in the well-appointed Pro Shop.
 We really enjoyed chatting with Brian, who took exceptional care of us, about our travels and our journey through New Zealand.
 We asked him where he would play if he were playing his way through New Zealand, and to our surprise, he mentioned Waverley Golf Club!
-He also poured us one of the greatest tasting coffees that we have had for a very long time!
+He then poured us one of the greatest-tasting coffees that we have ever had!

 Another feature of the Clubhouse that we positively noticed was the women’s locker room.
 OK, well not “we” per se, but Menekse!
 In our travels, we often find that there is a large discrepancy in the quality of facilities between the men’s and women’s locker rooms.
 But both sets of locker rooms at Cape Kidnappers were equally superb.